eiliz/jsbook/README.md

 # JSBook is a coding environment CLI

-Installing JSBook on your machine will allow you to create local notebooks where you write both documentation as well as JS and JSX code that's run and previewed in the browser.
+Installing JSBook on your machine will allow you to create local notebooks where you write markdown documentation, JS and React (JSX) code that's run and previewed in the browser.

 This environment allows you to import modules from npm and these will be